Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model

-Among all the mechanisms involved in the energy regime of the above mentioned neutrino experiments, here, we focus on the quasielastic (QE) channel, which is the dominant one in T2K and MicroBooNE, and a major contribution in MINERvA, NOvA and DUNE.
-The QE process corresponds to the lepton being scattered by a single nucleon that is lately ejected from the target nucleus.
-The residual interaction of relevance is mainly that between a low-energy hole and a high-energy particle, expecting pions to play an important role.
-Therefore, we extend the usual treatment of QE scattering, based on a one-body current operator, and include one-pion exchange effects by incorporating a two-body meson-exchange current operator.
+To a large extent, this process involves a low-energy hole and a high-energy particle, thus we expect pions to play an important role.
+We extend the treatment of QE scattering, based on a one-body current operator, and include one-pion exchange effects by incorporating a two-body meson-exchange current operator.
 In this work, meson-exchange currents (MEC) include the dominant Delta-resonance mechanism (Fig.~\ref{fig:delta}, electromagnetic excitation of the $\Delta$(1232) resonance and its subsequent decay into $N\pi$) and the background contributions deduced from the chiral perturbation theory Lagrangian of the pion-nucleon system \cite{Scherer12} (Fig.~\ref{fig:background}, ChPT background or, simply, background terms in what follows).
-In particular, we have studied the contribution of the two-body meson exchange currents to the one-particle one-hole (1p-1h) electromagnetic responses.
+In particular, we have studied the contribution of the two-body meson-exchange currents to the one-particle one-hole (1p-1h) response computed in the impulse approximation.